Skip to content

 memory String "32G" RAM allocation

-gpu Integer 1 Number of GPUs
+gpu Integer 1 Number of GPUs (simple count)

 disk String "100G" Local disk space